Mariam-Eid-Mohamed/Glucose-Pressure-Diet-Manager-Healthy-Meal-Planner-for-Diabetes-Blood-Pressure/README.md

 # 🍏 HealthyLife App
 *A Smart Food & Health Organizer for Diabetes & Hypertension Patients*

+Figma Lik of Wireframes (it has a page for website and a page for app and prototype of both ):https://www.figma.com/design/pFuhOor2Z5GrFOcVp3jhuF/Nutresth?node-id=0-1&t=aRAJOkkJ2trS78ic-1

 ---

 ## 👥 Team Members